 Apparel One Indonesia calculated Standard Minute Values (SMVs) through traditional methods, such as time study and using historical data, which created subjectivity due to variations in method and performance.
 This led to inaccurate efficiency calculation and high chances of defects due to different methods and bottlenecks.

 As a result, the factory was operating on inconsistent manufacturing time and unstable CM costs.
 Also, since there was no standard to compare and analyse the performance, it was difficult to improve on the current manufacturing methods and drive towards significant productivity improvements.

 “GSDCost opened new opportunities for productivity improvement for us that translated to cost savings.
-The combination of on-site GSDCost consultants and 24-hour customer support made the whole training session productive and tailored in a way that relevant issues are addressed properly.”JM, Sub-Division Head,
+The combination of on-site GSDCost consultants and excellent customer support made the whole training session productive and tailored in a way that relevant issues are addressed properly.”JM, Sub-Division Head,

 PT.
 Apparel One Indonesia